 The library of the Institute of Tropical Medicine (ITM) in Antwerp specialises in literature on the following subjects: tropical medicine and international health, epidemiology, infectious and parasitic diseases, microbiology (bacteriology, virology, mycology), parasitology (protozoology, helminthology), medical entomology, tropical nutrition, tropical veterinary medicine and animal husbandry.

-Its main collection consists of some 30,000 printed books and several thousands of e-books, and about 10,000 current journal subscriptions – most of which in digital format, available via this website on a 24/7 basis.
+Its main collection consists of some 25,000 printed books and several thousands of e-books, and about 10,000 current journal subscriptions – most of which in digital format, available via this website.
 User services include internal and external document delivery and various bibliographic and bibliometric activities.

-The library is open to ITM staff and ITM students.
-Other qualified people can also make use of the library facilities, provided they first contact the librarian.
-External visitors are requested to register at the reception desk at the main entrance of the institute.
+The library is open to ITM staff, students as well as external visitors.
+External visitors are requested to register at the reception desk at the main entrance of the Institute (Nationalestraat 155).

 The library covers the upper floor of the central wing of the ITM building.
 The entrance is situated on the fourth floor, and can be reached using the elevator or the stairs at the side of the parking lot.

-The vast majority of the library collections are displayed in open access: periodicals are arranged in alphabetical order and books by subject (Barnard classification).
+The vast majority of the library collections are displayed in open access: periodicals are arranged in alphabetical order and books are arranged by subject (Barnard classification).

-When items are not readily available in open access, this is listed in the respective catalogs (ITG Book and Document Holdings and ITG Serial Holdings.
+When items are not readily available in open access, this is listed in the respective catalogs (ITG Book and Document Holdings and ITG Serial Holdings).
 A printed periodicals catalog is also available for consultation.
-An electronic PDF version is freely downloadable from our website.
+An electronic PDF version can be consulted through our website here.

 Books are arranged systematically by subject (see: Barnard classification of books).
 An alphabetical listing of subjects can be found on the posters next to the computers, left to the entrance.

-After reading, please put the issues back in their exact places, or leave them on a reshelving table!
+After reading, please put the issues back in their original place, or leave them on a reshelving table.

 Bibliographic and abstract journals, as well as a selection of core tropical medicine journals are kept in a separate section along the left wall.
 They are arranged per general subject category.
 These journals can be consulted freely at the adjoining reading bar.
 Afterwards, please put them back in their proper places.